uabrc/uabrc.github.io/docs/account/leaving/index.md

 {% from "_macro/support.md.j2" import contact_support_link %}

-If your life and career plans take you away from UAB, then this article is designed to help you.
+If you are departing UAB, then this article is designed to help you.
 We hope to give you a better understanding of expectations and responsibilities for your account and data, as well as the required action plans based on your role.

 <!-- markdownlint-disable MD046 -->
 === "Student | Staff | XIAS Guest"